Battle of Groton Heights: Battle

-What happened next is a subject of controversy.
+What happened next is controversial.
 The most detailed accounts of the event are from American sources and are fairly consistent in what they describe.
-According to these accounts, the British continued to fire on the Americans despite Ledyard's signs of surrender, and much of the garrison was consequently either killed or seriously wounded.
+According to these accounts, the attackers continued to fire on the Americans despite Ledyard's attempts to surrender, and they killed and seriously wounded most of the remaining garrison inside the fort.
 Rufus Avery wrote in his account, "I believe there was not less than five or six hundred men of the enemy on the parade in the fort.
 They killed and wounded nearly every man in the fort as quick as they could."
-Jonathan Rathbun described a British officer cold-bloodedly killing Colonel Ledyard with Ledyard's own sword:

-The wretch who murdered him [Ledyard] exclaimed, as he came near, "Who commands this fort?"
-Ledyard handsomely replied, "I did, but you do now," at the same moment handing him his sword, which the unfeeling villain buried in his breast!
-Oh, the hellish spite and madness of a man that will murder a reasonable and noble-hearted officer, in the act of submitting and surrendering!

-Some accounts say that Captain George Beckwith killed Ledyard, while others say it was Captain Stephen Bromfield, who assumed command after Major Montgomery was killed.
-A black soldier named Lambert Latham is credited with killing the British officer who killed Colonel Ledyard.
-Stephen Hempstead recalled the bloody scene in the aftermath: "Never was a scene of more brutal wanton carnage witnessed than now took place.
-The enemy were still firing upon us... [until] they discovered they were in danger of being blown up."
+Most contemporaneous accounts state that Captain Stephen Bromfield assumed command after Montgomery was killed, and that it was he who killed Ledyard, running him through with Ledyard's own sword when he surrendered.
+Randall's assessment is that Ledyard offered his sword to "Van Buskirk just as British soldiers ran up and bayonetted him."
+A Black soldier named Lambert Latham is credited with killing the officer who killed Ledyard.
+Stephen Hempstead recalled the scene in the aftermath: "Never was a scene of more brutal wanton carnage witnessed than now took place.
+The enemy were still firing upon us ... they discovered they were in danger of being blown up."
 Rufus Avery believed that the attack was called off due to the chance that further musket fire might set off the fort's powder magazine.
+The British left a burning powder trail to destroy Fort Griswold's magazine, but a militiaman entered the fort and extinguished the fire.